Cippo95/i3wm_adaptive_workspaces/README.md

 It is a configuration with a different idea on how to use workspaces.
 You can start from this and modify it as you please.

+## Inspiration

+My way of using i3wm is inspired by GNOME DE's workflow and vim.
+It is meant to be used with any keyboard with QWERTY layout.

 ## Keyboard bindings
 Modes in red, kill shorcut in yellow, other shortcuts are white (+Ctrl to move containters).
 Remember to press $mod plus the shortcut (kill shortcut excluded).

 ![keybord bindings](https://github.com/Cippo95/i3wm_adaptive_workspaces/blob/main/keyboard-layout.png)

-## Inspiration

-This way of using i3wm is inspired by GNOME DE's workflow and vim.
+I have used this site to make the layout picture: http://www.keyboard-layout-editor.com

 ## Core concepts